 The classic potato omelette

 Cut the potatoes in slices.
 Place them in a high edged pan, cover with oil and cook with a lid on.
 When the potatoes are cooked, mix them delicately with beaten eggs and cook the tortilla over a low heat in a little oil.
 Once the top layer is cooked and golden, take it out and put it on a plate.
 Add more oil to the pan, return the tortilla upside down and finish cooking.
 Enjoy sliced, hot or cold.

 |Jamón con queso

-.
-On the other half of the bread, place a slice of cheese and sprinkle with the mixture of dried tomatoes
+with oil and vinegar.
+On half of the slices of bread place a slice of tomato, a slice of ham and season with the vinaigrette.
+On the other half of the bread, place a slice of cheese and sprinkle with the mixture of dried tomatoes and olives.

 Calamares a la romana

 500g squid, 250ml milk, 100g flour, 1 egg, 1 packet of yeast, 1 lemon, parsley, oil and 5 tablespoons of water.

 Wash the squid, cut them into round slices and dip them in the milk.
 In a bowl, mix 50g of flour, yeast, egg yolk, a tablespoonful of oil and 5 tablespoonfuls of water.
 Add salt, beat until you get a smooth paste and set aside for 30 mins.
 Beat the egg white into peaks and add carefully to the batter.
 Drain and dry the squid, dip in the remaining flour and then the batter.
 Fry the squid in moderately hot oil, drain and decorate with lemon and parsley.